Other Interceptors

 Explanation

-Axios interceptors are ran differently for the request and response ones.
+Axios interceptors are run differently for the request and response ones.

 As explained better in the Axios documentation and in this issue.

-// This will be ran BEFORE the cache interceptor
+// This will run BEFORE the cache interceptor

 axios.interceptors.request.use((req) => req);

-// This will be ran AFTER the cache interceptor
+// This will run AFTER the cache interceptor

 axios.interceptors.response.use((res) => res);